skuid/sfdc-vcs-tutorial/README.md

 ## Conclusion

 This tutorial isn't meant to tell you all the ins and outs of doing source control with Salesforce and Skuid.
 The goal is to give you an idea of the concepts involved and help ease the transition.

+It's impotant to remember that Git, Force and Skuid are all just tools in accomplishing an overall goal of using Version Control with Salesforce.
+Since Salesforce is a platform, we have to interact with it via the interfaces they expose.
+Force and Skuid are just convenient ways of calling APIs within both Salesforce and Skuid that are available for migrating and deploying metadata.

 ## Resources
 - <https://github.com/heroku/force>